TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

       Return whether the process is alive.

-      Roughly, a process object is alive from the moment the :meth:`start` method returns until the child process terminates.
+      Roughly, a process object is alive kutoka the moment the :meth:`start` method returns until the child process terminates.

    .. attribute:: daemon